IBM/nicc-vendor/README.md

-# nicc-vendor
+# cnicc-vendor
-Example repo for NICC external users to format submission
+Example repo for CNICC external users to format submission